Applied-Machine-Learning-Lab/LinRec/README.md

 Then, you may substitute the 'Layers' file (recbole/model) in Recbole.
 Also, other special configuration files (e.g., 'ml-1m.yaml') are included.
 Just replace them in RecBole (recbole/properties).
 Now, You can run the run.py

-You can follow the instructions of RecBole for another operation.
+You can follow the instructions of RecBole for other operations.